desiderati/commons/README.md

 - Creation of CPF/CNPJ field validations.
 - Creation of the generic exception handling functionality. (**ExceptionHandlingController**)
 - Creation of JPA repositories to handle null method parameters (_Null-Safe Parameters_), including MongoDB.
-- Creation of **AbstractRepository** class to assist in the creation of personalized data repositories.
+- Creation of **AbstractRepository** class to help in the creation of personalized data repositories.
-- Creation of **AbstractPersistableIdentity** class to assist in the creation of JPA entities.
+- Creation of **AbstractPersistableIdentity** class to help in the creation of JPA entities.
 - Creation of the functionality responsible for defining the name strategy to use with databases. (_Naming Strategy_)
 - Creation of classes to use with automated tests.
 - Added support for internationalization.